pasqal-io/qadence-protocols/docs/error_mitigation/readout_mitigation.md

 p_corr_inv_mle = mle_solve(tensor_rank_mult(noise_matrices_inv, observed_prob))

 distance = wasserstein_distance(p_corr_mthree_gmres_mle, p_corr_inv_mle)
-print("Wassertein distance between the 2 distributions",distance)  # markdown-exec: hide
+print(f"Wasserstein distance between the 2 distributions: {distance}")  # markdown-exec: hide

 ```

-We have used `wassestein_distance` instead of `kl_divergence` as many of the bistrings have 0 probabilites.
+We have used `wasserstein_distance` instead of `kl_divergence` as many of the bistrings have 0 probabilites.
 If the expected solution lies outside the space of observed bitstrings, `MTHREE` will fail.
 We next look at majority voting to circument this problem when the expected output is a single bitstring.

 ### Majority Voting